JonDotsoy/bert-cli/README.md

 # 🍹 Bert
 A task manager inspired on Gulp.

+> This document content the specifications to build the client to Bert.

 Features (Commands):
 - [ ] Help
 - [ ] Init a project with Bert